 Milestone 2: Overview

-- The full-size image from the camera should be uploaded.
+- The full-size image from the camera should be uploaded

-- Provided at least three helpful links on the device page that a user would find
+- Lists at least three helpful, properly formatted links on the device page

-- Written a device page free of major errors in grammar, punctuation, and spelling
+- Is free of major errors in grammar, punctuation, and spelling

 Email Us When...

 ...your device page is complete.
 We’ll be happy to look it over and offer feedback!

 A device page serves as the hub of all the repair information about your device, including background and identification, links to replacement guides, and a link to your troubleshooting page.
 This screenshot of a completed iPhone 5 device page is a good example of the appropriate length and amount of information you should provide.

 It may look daunting at first, but a good portion of this information is generated automatically.
 We break it all down for you on the next page.